 A weekly "Lotto" game was added in 1983.
 A second weekly "Lotto" game was added in 1986 but replaced with "Lotto 7" in 1987.
 "Lotto 7" was replaced in 1988 with a game now called "Lucky Day."
-The "Lotto" game returned to its twice-weekly drawing format in 1990; was expanded to five days a week in 1998; and became a daily game in 2004.
+The "Lotto" game returned to its twice-weekly drawing format in 1990; was expanded to five days a week in 1998; became a daily game in 2004; it currently has three drawings per week.

-Current lottery games include the three twice-daily games (Pick 3, Pick 4, and "Lucky Day"); "Lotto" with three drawings per week; and about 55 instant games.
+Current lottery games include the three twice-daily games (Pick 3, Pick 4, and "Lucky Day"); "Lotto" with three drawings per week; and about 59 instant games.
 What is now called "Mega Millions"-a multistate lotto game conducted with 43 other states-began in September 1996 with drawings on Tuesdays and Fridays.
 Powerball-a multistate lottery that Illinois joined in 2010-is conducted jointly with 43 other states and has drawings on Wednesdays and Saturdays.
-The occasional Millionaire Raffle, in which four prizes of \$1 million and numerous lesser prizes are awarded, began in February 2007.
+An occasional Millionaire Raffle, in which four prizes of \$1 million and numerous lesser prizes are awarded, began in February 2007.

 A 2009 law required the Department of Revenue (now the Department of the Lottery) to contract with a private manager to manage lottery operations.
 The private manager was to implement a pilot program to sell lottery tickets on the Internet if the U.S. Department of Justice approved.
 A 2012 law allowed Powerball to be added to the pilot program.
-A 2016 law removed the word "pilot" from the program description, but said that the law authorizing the sale of lottery tickets on the Internet would be repealed on July 1, 2017; that was later extended to July 1, 2018.
+A 2016 law removed the word "pilot" in describing the program, but added that the law authorizing the sale of lottery tickets on the Internet would be repealed on July 1, 2017.
+That date was later delayed to July 1, 2018, and then July 1, 2019.
+A 2019 law extended it to July 1, 2022, and authorized the sale of draw games that are offered at retail locations.

 The Department of Revenue contracted for Northstar Lottery Group to manage lottery operations starting on July 1, 2011.
-Then-Governor Quinn terminated the contract in December 2014, but the Illinois Attorney General disapproved the termination agreement.
-On September 18, 2015, Governor Rauner announced an agreement under which Northstar Lottery Group would be terminated on January 1, 2017 or when the state selects a new private manager-whichever occurs first.
+Then-Governor Quinn acted to terminate the contract in December 2014, but the Illinois Attorney General disapproved the termination agreement.
+On September 18, 2015, Governor Rauner announced an agreement under which Northstar Lottery Group would be terminated on January 1, 2017 or when the state selected a new private manager-whichever occurred first.
 Camelot Illinois took over on January 2, 2018.